 Arrows, Cannons, and Fire Attacks

 Ottoman archers used composite bows that could penetrate mail at close range.
 The Byzantines countered by holding their shields at an angle so that arrows would glance off rather than embed deeply.
 The leather facing of the shield also helped reduce penetration.
 However, constant arrow impacts could split wooden shields, forcing soldiers to discard them and grab replacements.
-During the many assaults on the Blachernae sector and the Mesoteichion (the central section of the walls), shield users had to rotate frequently to avoid exhaustion.
+During the many assaults on the land walls, shield users had to rotate frequently to avoid exhaustion.
+The Ottomans also used fire arrows—arrows wrapped with burning cloth or oil-soaked tow—designed to set shields and wooden structures ablaze.
+The wet hides covering mantlets and shield walls were a direct countermeasure, but they required constant re-wetting, a challenge when water was scarce and under constant attack.

 Against cannon fire, shields were less effective.
 A direct hit by a stone ball would shatter any man-portable shield.
-Yet the psychological value remained: a shield in hand gave a soldier the confidence to stand his ground.
+Yet the indirect protection—against stone splinters and debris—kept shields in use throughout the siege.
 When the Ottoman miners dug tunnels beneath the walls, defenders used shields to protect themselves as they lowered counter-mine shafts and engaged in underground combat.
 In those dark confines, a shield could mean the difference between life and death when facing a Janissary's yatagan.
+Shields were also used to cover the heads of soldiers as they dropped down into the tunnels, guarding against sudden attacks from below.

 The Effectiveness of Shield Walls on the Walls

 The Theodosian Walls were a complex defense in depth, with an outer wall, a middle terrace, and an inner wall.
 Shield walls were most effective on the outer parapet, where soldiers could present a united front.
 During the critical assault of May 29, 1453, the defenders formed a shield wall at the postern gate known as the Kerkoporta, which had been accidentally left open.
 The Byzantine and Genoese soldiers locked shields to block the entrance, buying precious minutes for reinforcements.
-However, the weight of the Ottoman push eventually broke the formation—a testament to the sheer numbers, not to the failure of shield tactics.
+However, the weight of the Ottoman push eventually broke the formation—a consequence of sheer numbers, not of failure in shield tactics.
+The shield wall also proved its worth in other sectors: at the Gate of St. Romanus, where the Romanos gate was the focus of heavy fighting, Byzantine shields held firm for hours against waves of Janissaries.
+The fact that the walls were finally breached only by a combination of artillery, mining, and a flanking move through the Kerkoporta—not by an outright frontal assault—underscores the effectiveness of disciplined shield use.

 Challenges and Limitations of Shield Use